 Conveniently, you’re already there!
 First, you take a leisurely stroll through the garden plaza and snap a few photos standing next to the vintage red caboose.
 Upon entering the museum, you are charmed by the treasured history displayed through antique collections of old photos, memorabilia and pioneer artifacts.

 Second Stop: The Toy & Action Figure Museum

 Wandering downtown, you excitingly spot your next destination - The Toy & Action Figure Museum!
 As you go browse exhibits of over 12,000 classic pop culture figures, you find your mind flashing back in time to that wonderful childhood world of cartoons, toys and American superheroes.
 You just can’t stop smiling, feeling 10 years old again.

-Head over to Amy’s Grill, where you can get any comfort food your heart desires, from burgers, to steak, to good old southern meals.
+Head over to The Grille, where you can get any comfort food your heart desires, from burgers, to steak, to good old southern meals.
 Save room for dessert, as you won't want to pass up on a slice of one of Amy's heavenly cakes or signature thumbprint cookies!

 Fifth Stop: The Stark Art Gallery

-Next, you drop into the Stark Art Gallery to view the fine collections of artwork and exhibits by local artists.
-To your surprise, the galley owner and featured artist, Kevin Stark, is in!
+Next, you drop into the Stark Art Gallery to view the fine collections of artwork by Kevin Stark, the owner of the Toy and Action Figure Museum.
+To your surprise, the galley owner is in!
 You are instantly on Cloud 9, as Stark is pretty much the modern Superman of Pauls Valley.
 Famous for his art productions, Stark is also known for designing popular action figures for cartoons like The Simpson’s and Teenage Mutant Ninja Turtles as well as creating custom toys for American legends like Steven Spielburg.